-This documentary chronicles a shameful passage in NZ race relations: the controversial mid-70s raids on the homes of alleged Pacific Island overstayers.
-Director Damon Fepulea’i examines its origins in Pacific Island immigration during full employment in the 1960s when officialdom turned a blind eye to visa restrictions.
-As times got tougher, that policy changed and also led to random street stopping by police — before resistance by activists and media questioning helped to end a policy which has had a long term effect on the Pacific Island community.
+This documentary chronicles a shameful passage in NZ race relations: the controversial mid-70s raids on the homes and workplaces of alleged Pacific Island overstayers.
+Director Damon Fepulea’i examines its origins in Pacific Island immigration during full employment in the 1960s, when a blind eye was turned to visa restrictions.
+As times got tougher, that policy changed to include random street checks by police, despite official denials.
+Resistance by activists and media coverage helped end a policy which has had a long term effect on the Pacific Island community.

-Isola Productions is the rights-holder for this title.
+Isola Productions is the rights-holder for this title

-Made with funding from NZ On Air.
+Made with funding from NZ On Air